RedBloodCell1/Ultimate-Web-Development-Training/README.md

 Its 24/01/2025 today, its been quite a long time.
 Even if i spend an hour, i can only focus for an hour at best.
 This is just me trying to be fast at studying without taking my time slowly learning things.
 I feel really bad.
 But I know, there's no need to think so much.
 I just need to do what I need to do.
 Be more disciplined and keep going.
 I can't promise anything anymore because I dont wanna make a promise i can't keep.
 I know that I probably will stop again one day.
 But I promise that I will always come back.
 That is my promise.
 I don't know what kind of realization that I will get each time I come back.
 But I will be stronger.

 - 24/01/2025 = 19:15 - 19:56 (27 Minute 16 Second)

+And here i am 22/02/2025 Another 1 month of nothingness.
+I am going to study.
+Thats it

+- 22/02/2025 (Failed to study cause of distraction)

+- 05/03/2025 = Study